Formal Concepts and Residuation on Multilattices: Residuated concept multilattices

-We have thus proved that with residuated multilattices we obtain a residuated concept multilattice.
-Replacing one of the residuated multilattices $\mathcal{A}_1$ and $\mathcal{A}_2$ by a residuated lattice, we claim that the set of all concepts is a residuated lattice in the following corollary. \begin{cor} Under the assumption of the hypothesis of Theorem~\ref{thm:main}, if $\mathcal{A}_1$ or $\mathcal{A}_2$ is a residuated lattice, then $(\mathcal{C}, \preceq)$ is a residuated lattice. \end{cor} \begin{proof} If $A_1$ is a residuated lattice the multi-infimum becomes a singleton and is indeed an infimum.
-Hence, every set has an infimum and so $(\mathcal{C}, \le)$ is a complete residuated lower semilattice with the greatest element element $(\uuh_1, \varphi(\uuh_1))$.
-The proof with $A_2$ is similar. \end{proof}
+Replacing one of the residuated multilattices $\mathcal{A}_1$ and $\mathcal{A}_2$ by a residuated lattice, we claim that the set of all concepts is a residuated lattice in the following corollary. \begin{corollary} Under the assumption of the hypothesis of Theorem~\ref{thm:main}, if $\mathcal{A}_1$ or $\mathcal{A}_2$ is a residuated lattice, then $(\mathcal{C}, \preceq)$ is a residuated lattice. \end{corollary} \begin{proof} It was proved in \cite[Proposition 1]{RM12} that $(\mathcal{C}, \preceq)$ is a lattice.
+Hence, by adding the above residuation, we have a residuated lattice. \end{proof}